 How WP Engine ‘Hooked’ Me

-I had actually signed up with another provider first.
-They ranked highly in Google searches and a few Tweeps recommended them to me.
+WPEngine wasn’t my first choice.
+I had tried and struck out with another provider.
+They had ranked highly in Google searches, and a few Tweeps recommended them to me.
 But hours after signing up and I still didn’t have server ready, I was ready to give up on them.
 They offered no chat or phone support – only mail and message boards.
 And the message boards were rife with posts about how the service had gone downhill in the past 6 months.
 To their credit, they did make it easy to cancel, although I did have to do so via email as their website ‘cancel’ button was non-existent.
 So to say that I was primed for continued disappointment would be an understatement.

 Thankfully, WP Engine really was awesome from the very beginning.